Clubs and Leagues: Roller Hockey

 Rockaway/Seaside: There is a rink painted for hockey alongside the beach at the Beach 109th Street Playground, at the west end of Shore Front Pkwy.

 Morris Park: There is an outdoor rink laid out in Loreto Park, on Morris Park Ave. between Haight Ave. and Tomlinson Ave.
 The rink was put in in 2003 where there used to be a softball diamond.

 There is organized and open roller hockey play at the indoor rink at Sports Park at 215 Schmidts Lane, alongside the Staten Island Expressway near the Slosson Ave. exit.

 There is an outdoor city-owned roller hockey rink in Wolfe's Pond Park, close to the intersection of Chester Ave. and Cornelia Ave.

-This league peaked around 1994 or 1995 but then folded a few years later.
+Roller Hockey International peaked a long time ago in about 1995 but then folded a few years later.
 RHI had a checkered history, annually alternating between expansion and dropping teams.
 It last played in 1999.
 The New Jersey Rockin Rollers played at the Meadowlands in East Rutherford, NJ, from 1992-1997, and the Long Island Jawz played at the Nassau Coliseum in 1996.